Scroll through the slideshow above.

 - A financially profitable outcome that can be reinvested in our growth

 Dotdash played a very active role in the Sydney 2000 Olympic and Paralympic Games.
-Our services included wayfinding strategy and design as well as developing the Look of the Games, the celebratory overlay throughout the venues.
-Since then we have gone on to consult on subsequent Games in Athens, Beijing, London and Sochi.
+Their services included wayfinding strategy and design as well as developing the Look of the Games, the celebratory overlay throughout the venues.
+Since then Dotdash has gone on to consult on subsequent Games in Athens, Beijing, London and Sochi.